ManthanUgemuge/Drawing-App/README.md

-# DrawingApp
+# Drawing App
 A Simple Drawing Application that can be used as White Board.
 <br/>
-It can be used as canvas or paint for illustrating further.
+It can be used as canvas or paint for illustration.

 ## About Project
+Drawing Application

 ## Tech Stacks Used :